UAlbanyArchives/aspacemigration/README.md

 ## Don't Repeat Yourself
 [aspace Python Library](https://github.com/UAlbanyArchives/archives_tools)

 * When I wrote the delete resources script I discovered that working with the API is awesome, but I was also repeatedly calling the same API requests.
 There is no complete Python library for the ArchivesSpace API, so most people make calls manually with [requests](http://docs.python-requests.org/en/master/).
-Artefactual labs also has a [basic library](https://github.com/artefactual-labs/agentarchives) for this, but it doesn't do a lot for you and still involves manually dealing with a lot of JSON in a way that I didn't find intiative.
+Artefactual labs also has a [basic library](https://github.com/artefactual-labs/agentarchives) for this, but it doesn't do a lot for you and still involves manually dealing with a lot of JSON in a way that I didn't find intuitive.
 Basically, I wanted to iterate though the ASpace data as easily as lxml loops though XML data.
 This often involves multiple API calls for a single function.

 * During the course of the migration I started writing a bunch of functions that manage the API behind the scenes.
 This was I can quickly iterate though collections with `getResources()`, collection arrangement with `getTree()` and `getChildren()` and even find a collection by its identifier with `getResourceID()`, or a location by its title string with `findLocations()`.
 Its also handy to have some blank objects at your fingertips, like with `makeArchObj()`, so you can create new archival objects without knowing exactly what JSON ASpace needs.